 We may impose a restriction on your access to our services if it’s necessary to protect our staff from unacceptable behaviour as defined in our ‘Managing customer contacts' policy.

-The legal basis we rely on to process your personal data is article 6(1)(e) of the General Data Protection Regulation (GDPR), which allows us to process personal data when this is necessary to perform our public tasks as a regulator.
+The lawful basis we rely on to process your personal data is article 6(1)(e) of the General Data Protection Regulation (GDPR), which allows us to process personal data when this is necessary to perform our public tasks as a regulator.

 If we do this, we’ll explain to you the restriction we have applied and why we feel it’s necessary.
 We’ll create a record of the restriction for administration purposes, so relevant staff members know the restriction is in place.
 This will include your name, contact details and a description of why we have imposed a restriction.

 The decision to impose a restriction will be taken, and reviewed, by a manager.
 We’ll write to you explaining why we’ve applied the restriction.
 We’ll review the restriction periodically.
 We’ll remove it if we feel your behaviour has changed or if you no longer communicate with us.

 We may provide a single point of contact if you or we (or both) believe it will help to create a better outcome for all concerned.